 My father’s hospice experience was brief.
-Less than four days passed between the afternoon he entered the hospice house and the morning he drew his last breath.
+Less than four days passed between the afternoon he was admitted to the hospice house and the morning he drew his last breath.
 In that short time, I learned a great deal about this extraordinary world.

 As I entered the facility, I remarked how different it looked from a hospital.
 It was more like a hotel, really.
 There was nicely upholstered furniture and there were beautiful prints on the walls.
 It even had a conference room and outdoor patio.
 The normality, as well as the overwhelming silence, left me anxious, though.
 I had grown accustomed to the hustle and bustle of the hospital, the hurried nurses, the PA announcements, the incessant purring and beeping of machines.
 I had come to associate all that noise and activity with life, period.

-So, when dad went into hospice, I sought out familiarity and routine.
+So, when dad began receiving hospice care, I sought out familiarity and routine.
 For us, that meant watching television.
 Although he was increasingly passing in and out of consciousness, he would still perk up when I announced that “Jeopardy!” was on.
 A mere 36 hours before he died, my father beat me at the popular game show quiz, as he had done so many times before.

 Another striking difference was the hospice social worker.
-Within minutes, he introduced himself and said that his door was always open.
-I thanked him for the offer, but being the buttoned-up type, I assumed that I wouldn’t use his services.
+Within minutes of our arrival, he introduced himself and said that his door was always open.
+I thanked him for the offer, but, being the buttoned-up type, I assumed I wouldn’t use his services.
 To be honest, I didn’t want to share my feelings with a stranger who probably sees hundreds of people walk in and out of his office each year.
 If I needed to talk, I would call a friend.

 But he was persistent, and I was glad for it.
 We crossed paths once again, and he asked, “So, how are you doing?”

 I deflected his question and told him, “I’m just sad you can’t know my dad for who he really is.”